cartesi/docs/cartesi-rollups/assets-handling.md

 #### Decoding deposits

 When handling an [advance request](./sending-requests.md#advance) that could be an ERC-20 deposit, the DApp will first have to check if the sender of the input message is the [ERC20Portal](./api/json-rpc/portals/ERC20Portal.md) contract.
-The contract's address must of course be known a priori by the back-end code so that it can trust the operation to be authentic.
+The back-end code should already know this contract's address to ensure the operation's authenticity.

 ```python
 from os import environ